sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct-tips/1500 - question-tips.md

-Try creaing a new configuration and asking the following questions about the example document in Sensible Instruct (link):
+Try creating a new configuration and asking the following questions about the example document in Sensible Instruct (link):

 - for which month and year does this snippet describe wheat production
 - by what amount did US wheat production estimate change this month? if it didn't change, respond with 'no change'